Corporate bankruptcy Chapter 11 is a protection offered to companies that are going through financial distress.

 Debt repayments could be temporarily put on hold with a Chapter 11 bankruptcy, while the debtor presents a debt reorganization plan where it will only pay a percentage of the total debt obligation.

-Choose the Right Attorney to Guide You Through Corporate Bankruptcy Process
+Choose the Right Attorney to Guide You Through Corporate Bankruptcy Process of Chapter 11, 13 and Chapter 7 Bankruptcy, Florida

 To make the right decisions about your corporate bankruptcy in Florida, make sure you have an experienced bankruptcy lawyer on your side.
 Trust the Lawyer of the Decade and the Largest Bankruptcy Firm in Florida!
 Call Patrick L. Cordero Law Offices today at 305-445-4855 or contact us online for a free consultation.